European House #4 /IL10, the Davies House, Cheung Chau [????-????]

 Demolished / No longer exists

 A large, attractive and unusual looking house, built of locally quarried granite, flat roofed with a short verandah at the front, and a small cottage (for domestics?) at the rear.
-The owners preferred to turn their backs on the views of Kwun Yam Wan and the house faced south to the sun, with views over the island.
+The house was built with its back to the sea views to the north.
+It faced south, like most of the other European houses, with views of the island.

 This was a Canton Villages Mission house, referred to as 'the Davies House'; thought to belong to Rev Herbert and Margaret Davies, who served the CVM in Canton in the 20s and 30s.